 The following table is designed to provide an optimal order for taking both required and recommended general education, major, and elective courses for this program.
 Your plan will be unique to you, based on your previous education.
-See pp. 60-62 for information on general education and overall requirements for completing a bachelor's degree.
+See pp. 71-73 for information on general education and overall requirements for completing a bachelor's degree.
 Contact an advisor if you have any questions about your academic advisement report.

-Recommended and Required Courses Requirement(s) Fulfilled LIBS 150 Introduction to Research (1) or CAPL 398A Career Planning Management General education/computing and research PACE 111M Program and Career Exploration in Multidisciplinary Studies (3) or PACE 111T Program and Career Exploration in Technology (3) General education/computing and research WRTG 111 Academic Writing I (3) General education/communication IFSM 201 Concepts and Applications of Information Technology (3) Prerequisite and general education computing and research NUTR 100 Elements of Nutrition (3) General education/biological and physical sciences CMIT 202 Fundamentals of Computer Troubleshooting (3) Major SPCH 100 Foundations of Oral Communication (3) General education/communication MATH 107 College Algebra (3) General education/mathematics WRTG 112 Academic Writing II (3) General education/communication CMIT 265 Fundamentals of Networking (3) Major HIST 156 History of the United States to 1865 (3) or HIST 125 Technological Transformations (3) General education/arts and humanities BIOL 101 Concepts of Biology (3) and BIOL 102 Laboratory in Biology (1) or BIOL 103 Introduction to Biology (4) General education/biological and physical sciences PSYC 100 Introduction to Psychology (3) or BEHS 103 Technology in Contemporary Society (3) General education/behavioral and social sciences ARTH 334 Understanding Movies (3) General education/arts and humanities Elective (3) Elective GVPT 170 American Government (3) or ECON 103 Economics in the Information Age (3) General education/behavioral and social sciences CMIT 320 Network Security (3) Major Elective (3) Elective
+BS IN COMPUTER NETWORKS AND CYBERSECURITY Recommended and Required Courses Requirement(s) Fulfilled LIBS 150 Introduction to Research (1) General education/computing and research PACE 111M Program and Career Exploration in Multidisciplinary Studies (3) or PACE 111T Program and Career Exploration in Technology (3) General education/computing and research WRTG 111 Academic Writing I (3) General education/communications IFSM 201 Concepts and Applications of Information Technology (3) Prerequisite and general education/computing and research NUTR 100 Elements of Nutrition (3) General education/biological and physical sciences CMIT 202 Fundamentals of Computer Troubleshooting (3) Major SPCH 100 Foundations of Oral Communication (3) General education/communications MATH 107 College Algebra (3) General education/mathematics WRTG 112 Academic Writing II (3) General education/communications CMIT 265 Fundamentals of Networking (3) Major PHIL 140 Introduction to Moral Philosophy and Ethical Reasoning (3) or HUMN 100 Introduction to Humanities (3) General education/arts and humanities BIOL 101 Concepts of Biology (3) and BIOL 102 Laboratory in Biology (1) or BIOL 103 Introduction to Biology (4) General education/biological and physical sciences PSYC 100 Introduction to Psychology (3) or BEHS 103 Technology in Contemporary Society (3) General education/behavioral and social sciences